Huffy: Modern era

 In 1996, the bicycle division received a major blow when U.S. courts ruled that surging imports of low-cost, mass-market bicycles from China did not pose a 'material threat' to the last three major U.S. bicycle manufacturers—Murray Inc., Roadmaster, and Huffy.
 Huffy closed its Celina, Ohio, plant in 1998, and quickly thereafter closed two smaller bicycle manufacturing plants (in Farmington, MO. and Southaven, MS.) which had been opened as a last-ditch effort to avoid the higher union manufacturing costs in Ohio.
 After it became apparent that continued U.S. production of low-cost, mass-market bicycles was no longer viable, Huffy had bicycles built by plants in Mexico and China, starting in 1999.
 The relationship with the Mexican plant was severed shortly thereafter.
 In a federal bankruptcy court in Dayton, Ohio, in 2004, Huffy's assets were turned over to its Chinese creditors.
 In 2004, Huffy sold its Huffy Sports division to Russell Corporation.
 Huffy Sports manufactured sporting goods, including the Hydra-Rib basketball systems used by the NBA.
 By 2006, Huffy had sold more than 100 million bicycles.
 After years of struggling against the cut-rate Chinese bicycles that set the price target guiding Walmart, Huffy essentially had become a Chinese-owned company.

 In 1999, Ames acquired True Temper yard tools and golf shafts from Huffy.

-The design, product development, and marketing (majority of all business functions) for Huffy is based in Dayton, Ohio.
+The design, product development, and marketing (majority of all business functions) for Huffy is based in Miamisburg, Ohio, a suburb of Dayton.
 Manufacturing is based outside of the U.S. Crown Equipment Corporation now uses the former Huffy U.S. bicycle factory in Celina, Ohio, to produce forklifts.